rizinorg/book/src/analysis/code_analysis.md

 For now, rizin also allows you to change the maximum basic block size with `analysis.bb.maxsize` option .
 The default value just works in most use cases, but it's useful to increase that for example when dealing with obfuscated code.
-Beware that some of basic blocks control options may disappear in the future in favor of more automated ways to set those.
+Beware that some of the basic block control options may disappear in the future in favor of more automated ways to set those.

 For some unusual binaries or targets, there is an option `analysis.noncode`.
 Rizin doesn't try